andrewlyden/PyPSA-GB/docs/source/index.rst

 - Lukas Franken
 - Wei Sun

+This work was also complete as part of the INTEGRATE project led by Prof Daniel Friedrich.

 **Licence**

 PyPSA-GB is released under the open source MIT License.
 ESPENI and ERA5 datasets are used under a CC-BY-4.0 licence.